-IMAGE: Hank Cramer is the on-site representative of the Emergency Management Division, Washington State Military Dept.
+IMAGE: Hank Cramer is the volunteer representative of the Emergency Management Division, Washington State Military Dept.

 The public is invited to virtual long-term recovery meetings the third Wednesday of each month from 7-9 p.m.
 Further instructions and links to these meetings are on our Facebook Page in events.

-Board members are staffing the LTRO office for residents who would like to visit with them.
+LTRG board members are staffing Malden Town Hall for residents who would like to visit with them.
 Mask up and come say hello!